User and Admin Access Control

 In Cafe Variome V3, users can be divided into the following types:

-• Anonymous users: Users who have not logged in to the system.
-They can only access the landing page of the system, and, if enabled, can query some data without logging in.
+Anonymous users: These are users who have not logged in to the system.
+They can only access the landing page of the system, and, if enabled, can query some limited data without logging in.

-• Remote users: Users registered with another installation that uses the same authentication providers.
-They may be granted query privileges on some data sources, but they cannot log into this particular system, and cannot access the interface that requires login.
+Remote users: These are users who are registered with another installation, which uses the same authentication providers.
+They may be granted query privileges on some data sources, but they cannot log into this particular system, and cannot access the interface, as that requires login.

-• Users: Regular users that have logged in.
+Users: These are regular users that have logged in.
 They can access the query interface, as well as user setting pages.

-• System admins: The administrators that manage the system.
+System admins: These are the administrators who manage the system.
 They are allowed to access the user registration, server config, and other system management pages.

 Comparison of access